The Layoff Lady

 Messaging With Your Connections

-One of the benefits of having connections on LinkedIn is that you are able to directly send them messages.
-This is also a feature that I've seen used poorly on several occasions.
-Let's look at how to use LinkedIn messaging effectively to continue to build professional relationships.
-Let's also look at some guidelines for how to use this feature well.
+One of the benefits of having connections on LinkedIn is that you can directly send them messages without having a paid subscription.
+However, this feature has also been used poorly on several occasions.
+Let's look at how to use LinkedIn messaging effectively to continue building professional relationships and provide some guidelines for how to use this feature well.

 The Value of Mutually Beneficial Relationships

-To have successful professional networking relationships, make sure those relationships are mutually beneficial.
+To have a valuable professional newtork, make sure those relationships are mutually beneficial.
 Networking is about give and take.
 Make sure that you are adding value along the way.
-This includes sharing useful content, congratulating people on their accomplishments, and answering one-off questions when people are asking for advice.
+This includes sharing useful content, congratulating people on their accomplishments, and answering one-off questions when people ask for advice.
 In short, be a good LinkedIn neighbor.
-If you give more than you take, your LinkedIn connections will be more likely to want to help you.
-This is the real secret to successful professional networking--make sure it's a two-way street.
+If you give more than you take, your LinkedIn connections will be more likely to help you when you need it.

 Messages That Add Value